cchen435/cchen435.github.io/_pages/home.md

 permalink: /
 layout: single
 ---
-I am a software development engineer from Amazon Science, working on deep learning compiler and framework.
+I am a software development engineer from Intel, working on deep learning compiler and framework.
 I got my Ph.D. from Georgia Institute of Technology, and was advised by [Santosh Pande](https://sites.google.com/site/profsantoshpande/) and [Greg Eisenhauer](https://www.cc.gatech.edu/~eisen/).
 Before that, I received